bitfireAT/webdav-push/webdav-push-draft.md

 Allowed response codes:

-* 204 if the registered subscription was removed and no further push messages will be sent to it.
+* 204 if the registered subscription was removed.
-* 404 if the registration URL is unknown
+* 404 if the registration URL is unknown (or expired).
 * other response code with usual HTTP/WebDAV semantics (if possible, with `DAV:error` XML body)

+When a subscription registration is removed, no further push messages must be sent to the subscription.

 Sample request:

 ```
 DELETE https://example.com/webdav/subscriptions/io6Efei4ooph

-HTTP/1.1 204 Subscription unregistered
+HTTP/1.1 204 Unregistered
 ```